maxhatchlearn/max-assessment-stories/max_assessment_stories.md

 ### Individual assessment/interactive demo stories

+- standard problem types, multiple choice, checkbox (check all that apply), text input (write an essay)

 - js fiddle (my clone javascriptsandbox) html/css/javascript demos, code eval’d in client browser in iframe

 - interactive terminal session, like code academy or dataquest.io

-- assessment engine module, ruby gem, sdk

-- standard problem types, multiple choice, checkbox (check all that apply), text input (write an essay)
+- assessment engine module, sdk, open source ruby gem that other people can bring into their app that will make assessments come to life, and down the road send back analytics to us

 - possibility: edx style write your own javascript to make a problem